MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

         group by menu.product_name
         limit 1;
    ```
-### Steps
-- We will JOIN the `menu` with the `sales` table as we need the `product_name`.
-- COUNT() will be used to determine how many times each item was ordered and GROUP BY will group the results by each menu item.
-- We only want the most popular one, so we will LIMIT the query to just one result.

 ### Result
 | product | count |
 | ------- | ----- |
 | ramen   | 8     |

-   Ramen is the most popular item and was purchased 8 times.
+   - Ramen is the most popular item and was purchased 8 times.
 <br/><br/>
 <h3>5. <ins>Which item was the most popular for each customer?</ins></h3>